itp-dwd/2020-spring/README.md

 | A5 |  MAR 09   | TBD      |   n/a   |
 | FINAL PROJECT & PRESENTATION |  MAR 23   | Final Project  |   n/a   |

-All Assignments should be submitted to your respective section:
+📨All Assignments should be submitted to your respective section:
 * Section 1:
   * [Joey](https://forms.gle/GkLsRM581kfyHg6W6)
 * Section 2: